Eucalyptus wandoo: Uses

 When dried, E. wandoo is among Australia's hardest timber when measured by the Janka hardness test.
-At 15,000 kN, E. wandoo is twice as hard as Jarrah, and of comparable hardness to Grey ironbark making it Australia's second or third hardest timber.
+At 15,000 kN, E. wandoo is twice as hard as jarrah, and of comparable hardness to grey ironbark, making it Australia's second or third hardest timber.
 E. wandoo has a density rating of 1280 kg/m3, making it Australia's densest species of true Eucalyptus.
-As per the 'CSIRO 1996 Timber Durability Class Ratings', which assesses the natural resistance or durability of the heartwood of various species of Australian timber species, E. wandoo has a rating of '1 for decay', and '1 for decay + termites', classifying it as a timber of the highest natural durability.
+As per the CSIRO 1996 Timber Durability Class Ratings, which assesses the natural resistance or durability of the heartwood of various species of Australian timber species, E. wandoo has a rating of "1 for decay", and "1 for decay + termites", classifying it as a timber of the highest natural durability.

-Wandoo is also famous for the honey produced by bees from the tree's pollen and nectar. and is a mainstay for Western Australia's apiculture industry.
+Wandoo is also famous for the honey produced by bees from the tree's pollen and nectar and is a mainstay for Western Australia's apiculture industry.

 Essential oils can also be extracted from the leaves.
-The composition and quantity of oil varies from plant to plant but the leaves can contain up to 1.8% essential oil including chemicals such as cymene, pinene, terpinene and 1,8-cineole.
+The composition and quantity of oil varies from plant to plant but the leaves can contain up to 1.8% essential oil including chemicals such as cymene, pinene, terpinene and 1,8-cineole (which are used in the pharmaceutical and cosmetic industries).
 In a 2021 study, leaves of E. wandoo grown in Tunisia were found to contain 2.0% essential oil with 37.7% of the oil being composed on 1,8 cineole, 35.8% of cymene, 6.5% of β-Pinene and 3.9% of γ-Terpinene.
 The oil was found to have antibacterial properties against six bacterial strains.